sacha-l/polkadot-nfts-learning-hub/docs/nfts/about-nfts-pallet/1-design-and-core-features.md

 sidebar_position: 1
 ---

-At a high-level, the pallet is designed to offer all the functionality for managing NFTs you would expect such as creating a collection, minting and burning items.
-The current implementation extends these with features by introducing some key design decisions outlined below.
-These enable new services such as atomic-swapping; trading features that can be extended by marketplaces; allowing authorized accounts to set new attributes to items; and pre-signing the ability for accounts to mint from a collection.
+At a high-level, the NFTs pallet is designed to offer all the basic functionality for managing NFTs you would expect such as creating a collection, minting and burning items.
+This section describes the core features that extend this basic functionality which are integral to understanding how the pallet works and how it's designed to be used.

 ## User and system settings